"It's time our community chose a leader who will put students first, support parents & teachers, and deliver results for our schools."

 James T. Golden is a native Floridian who has been a leader in the Manatee County community for the past 25 years.
 He has been a Manatee County Public Schools substitute teacher across all grade levels and chairman of the School Advisory Council at Louise R. Johnson Middle School.

 Born in Jacksonville and raised in Daytona Beach, he learned the values of hard work, service, and leadership from his parents and considerable extended family.
 His father, Rev. James C. Golden, Jr., was a pastor and public school teacher.
-His mother, Vivian, is a retired high school guidance counselor.
+His mother, Vivian, was a high school guidance counselor.

 After completing the 10th grade, James T. Golden was accepted as an early entrant to Fisk University in Nashville, Tenn.
 He volunteered in 1967 to serve in the U.S. Army and was honorably discharged in 1969.